Projectplace/basepage/README.md

-# pytest-basepage
+# basepage
-pytest plugin that wraps a webdriver instance to provide some extended and additional functionality
+Library that wraps a webdriver instance to provide some extended and additional functionality.

+Convience methods for getting elements based on different attributes and so on.